pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A lie told often enough becomes the truth."
 --Vladimir Lenin

-"I went into a McDonald's yesterday and said, 'I'd like some fries.'
-The girl at the counter said, 'Would  you like some fries with that?'"
---Jay Leno

 "It was on my fifth birthday that Papa put his hand on my shoulder and said, 'Remember, my son, if you ever need a helping hand, you'll find one at the end of your arm.'"
 --Sam Levenson